-GTA chairman meets Mamata amid churning in hill politics | Politics
+GTA chairman meets Mamata amid churning in Hill politics | Politics

 - India

-The 45-minute-long closed-door meeting was held at the chief minister's chamber in the state assembly in the presence of senior minister Aroop Biswas, who is also the in-charge of the TMC's hill affairs.
+The 45-minute-long closed-door meeting was held at the chief minister's chamber in the state assembly in the presence of senior minister Aroop Biswas, who is also the in-charge of TMC's Hill affairs.

-''We discussed various issues related to the development of the hills, including the ICDS scheme and issuance of land rights to people living in tea and cinchona plantations,'' he said.
+''We discussed various issues related to the development of the Hills, including the ICDS (Integrated Child Development Services) scheme and issuance of land rights to people living in tea and cinchona plantations,'' he said.

 Thapa said he requested the CM to set up a separate primary education board for the area that comes under the GTA's jurisdiction.